In this issue

 OUTA’s growing team, capacity and robust systems, will enable our new work.
 But it is a journey, as opposed to an over-night transition, and one which we trust you will remain part of and continue to support us, as we strengthen our resolve and tackle some of the serious matters that need to be challenged in South Africa today.

-To our contributing members, we thank you for your support.
+To our contributing supporters, we thank you for your support.
 You provide us with the means and ability to do our work in fighting for citizen’s rights.

 Have a splendid 2016.